FG, Oyo launch low cost transport system for masses in Ibadan – The Sun Nigeria

 From Oluseye Ojo, Ibadan

-The Federal Government of Nigeria, Oyo State Government and Vasco Technology Solutions Limited, popularly known as Africar, on Thursday launched a low cost transportation system for masses in Ibadan, the Oyo State capital, towards making lives more meaningful for residents of the city.
+The Federal Government, Oyo State Government and Vasco Technology Solutions Limited, popularly known as Africar, yesterday, launched a low cost transportation system for masses in Ibadan, the Oyo State capital, towards making lives more meaningful for residents of the city.

-The official launch of the new ride-hailing service, with no fewer than 115 Bajaj Qute, a car that is assembled in Nigeria by Nigerians to support low cost and affordable transportation for the masses, was introduced to the Nigerian market by Africar, which is under a conglomerate known as Stallion Group, in partnership with National Automotive Design and Development Council (NADDC), was held at Golden Tulip, Jericho.
-Ibadan, the Oyo State capital.
+The official launch of the new ride-hailing service, with no fewer than 115 Bajaj Qute, a car that is assembled in Nigeria by Nigerians to support low cost and affordable transportation for the masses, was introduced to the Nigerian market by Africar, which is under a conglomerate known as Stallion Group, in partnership with National Automotive Design and Development Council (NADDC), was held at Golden Tulip, Jericho, Ibadan.

-The Minister of Trade and Industry, Otunba Niyi Adebayo, who spoke on behalf of the Federal Government said President Muhammadu Buhari-led administration
+Minister of Trade and Industry, Niyi Adebayo, who spoke on behalf of the Federal Government, said President Muhammadu Buhari-led administration

-appreciated the Stallion Group – a home-grown conglomerate, for adding values to the country ‘s economy for the past 52 years.
-He also commended the state governor, Seyi Makinde, for the welcoming environment that has been provided for Africar, and other businesses to thrive.
+appreciated the Stallion Group – a home-grown conglomerate, for adding values to the country’s economy for the past 52 years.
+He also commended Governor Seyi Makinde for the welcoming environment that has been provided for Africar, and other businesses to thrive.

 According to him, the Africar’s platform has the potential to transform the transportation industry in the state, providing both employment opportunities and low-cost rides.
 He added that the Federal Government is also working assiduously to revive the automobile sector of the economy, with a view to stimulating demand for locally assembled vehicles, through establishment of a vehicle finance scheme, and a guaranteed off-take mechanism.